chebfun/chebsite/docs/functions/chebfunpref/setDefaults.md

     as the defaults.

-    To set defaults for second tier preferences, such as breakpointPrefs.splitMaxLength, one can use the syntax
+    To set defaults for second tier preferences, such as splitPrefs.splitLength, one can use the syntax
-    CHEBFUNPREF.SETDEFAULT({'breakpointPrefs', 'splitMaxLength'}, 257).
+    CHEBFUNPREF.SETDEFAULT({'splitPrefs', 'splitLength'}, 257).
     However, this syntax is still experimental.

     <span class="helptopic">chebfunpref.setDefaults</span>(PREF) sets the default values to the